 If you’re looking for a new set of charcoal filters, take a look at some of the ones below.
 Don’t forget to make sure that they’re compatible with your hood.

 Carbon filters are made with activated carbon.
 Activated carbon is carbon that has been processed further to improve its ability to trap gas molecules.

 It is first infused with hot air, carbon dioxide, or steam, which forms a lattice of tiny pores in the carbon, greatly increasing its surface area.
 This increases the number of places for molecules to become trapped, making carbon a far more effective filter medium.

-A gram of activated carbon could have hundreds of square meters of internal surface area, according to a paper published by the Ohio Environmental Protection Agency.
+According to a paper published by the Ohio Environmental Protection Agency, a gram of activated carbon could have hundreds of square meters of internal surface area.
 Most activated carbon is also chemically treated to improve its ability to filter specialized pollutants.

 Are carbon filters effective?

 While ducted range hoods will always be the best solution, carbon filters are an effective alternative for those who can not vent to the outside.
-Charbon filters are also less efficient than metal filters because they create more resistance for the air to pass through.
+However, carbon filters are also less efficient than metal filters because they create more resistance for the air to pass through.